graphhopper/graphhopper/README.md

 Routing Usage
 ---------------

-Download OSM file (40MB compressed, then 450MB uncompressed), build graph hopper and run it:
+The following command will make a part of Germany routable:
+  1. it downloads 40MB, unzips it to 450MB and creates road-files for graphhopper (40MB)
+  2. it builds graphhopper
+  3. and runs some shortest path queries on it

 > cd core; ./run.sh unterfranken

-the resulting GraphHopper file will be around 30MB

- * when executing the command again, then the OSM won't be parsed again, so the UI should pop up fast within 2 seconds.
+ * when executing the command again, then the existing graphhopper road-files and jars will be used.
+So, the UI should pop up fast (~2 seconds)
  * After the UI popped up you can drag to move the map or scroll to zoom like in ordinary maps apps
  * Click once to select a departure and another click to select the destination
+ * Then a route should pop up like in this SHINY ;) image ![from twitter](http://karussell.files.wordpress.com/2012/06/graphhopper.png)
  * You want to get an impression of how bidirectional Dijkstra is working?
 [Click this image](http://karussell.files.wordpress.com/2012/06/bidijkstra.gif)
- * Then a route should pop up like in this SHINY ;) image ![from twitter](http://karussell.files.wordpress.com/2012/06/graphhopper.png)

-If you want to import a bigger OSM (Germany) then run:
+If you want to import full Germany then run:

 > cd core; ./run.sh germany

  * For Germany it takes approx 25 minutes for the import and roughly 1 minute for the ugly&slow UI to pop up.
-Probably you'll need to tune the memory settings - send me a mail if this fails!
- * At the moment the UI is a bit rough and simple so, don't click or drag too much ;)
+ * At the moment the UI is a bit rough and simple so, don't click or drag too much as it takes some time for this large road network

 Further Links